Directory API: Groups

 }

 For an update request, you only need to submit the updated information in your request.
-You do not need to enter all of the group's properties in the request.
+You don't need to enter all of the group's properties in the request.

-A successful response returns an HTTP 201 status code.
-Along with the status code, the response returns the properties for the new group.
+A successful response returns an HTTP 201 status code and the properties for the new group:

 {